In This Article

 The Ruger 10/22 Takedown has been a popular weapon among outdoorsmen and survivalists because the barrel assembly can be quickly, easily, and safely disassembled and reassembled without losing zero.
 Capitalizing on a good thing, Ruger designed the PC Carbine in the same fashion, using the already proven locking system of the 10/22 Takedown.
 Simply push the recessed locking lever and rotate the barrel/fore end assembly counterclockwise to unlock the barrel from the receiver and break the carbine in half, making it backpack compatible.

 The most notable feature on the PC Carbine is its interchangeable magazines.
-Ruger designed the PC Carbine to accept common Ruger 9mm pistol magazines like the SR-Series, Security 9, and Ruger American Pistol.
+Ruger designed the PC Carbine to accept common Ruger 9mm pistol magazines like the SR-Series and Security 9.
+It can also accept Ruger American Pistol magazines, but that will require the purchase of an optional magazine-well adapter ($30).
 Ruger could have stopped there and called it a day, but they took things one step further to ensure that this new carbine would be a draw to more than just die-hard Ruger fans.
-With a quick and easy magazine-well swap, the PC Carbine will accept standard Glock 9mm magazines.
+With a quick and easy swap to a mag-well that's included with every PC Carbine, the gun will accept standard Glock 9mm magazines.
 This is a somewhat unexpected move by Ruger, as they aren’t known for being particularly well supported by the aftermarket or even concerned with ease-of-compatibility for the end user.
 We’re thankful to see it and, if the S ever really does HTF, you’ll probably be thankful too.